BirdeeHub/ode/README.md

 Immutable will be lazy.
 Actors are parallelized, and are given a world type defined by the Node instance that they can use in their init scope.

-mutable scopes can spawn an actor with pid = node @ function args...
+mutable scopes can spawn an actor with pid = node @ function varargs...
 // where node is an instance of Node which defines message types and timeout value and other stuff

 err:Result<String> = pid <@ msg;